2014 United States House of Representatives elections in Illinois: District 13

-The incumbent is Republican Rodney L. Davis, who has represented the district since 2013.
+Incumbent Republican Rodney L. Davis, who had represented the district since 2013, ran for re-election.
 He was elected with 47% of the vote in 2012, succeeding retiring Republican incumbent Tim Johnson.
 The district has an even PVI.

 Steve Israel, chairman of the Democratic Congressional Campaign Committee, identified this district as one of his top targets for 2014.

 Republican primary

 Michael Firsching, a veterinarian, and Erika Harold, an attorney who also served as Miss America 2003, challenged Davis in the Republican primary.

-Firsching ran in the Republican primary for the seat in 2012, losing to then-incumbent Tim Johnson.
-Harold attempted to replace Johnson on the general election ballot following his retirement announcement, but was passed over for Davis.
+Harold had attempted to replace then-incumbent Tim Johnson on the general election ballot following his retirement announcement, but was passed over for Davis.